KrishCode13/simplify/README.md

 replacement — checking the law, the budget, and the map before it ever asks a human to approve anything.

 Built for the SimplifyNext Agentic AI Hackathon.
+(Please refer to step 6 to understand how to run the app)

 ---